A GREEN BRONX

 Climate change represents the greatest threat to our city, our residents, and our future.
 Bronx residents suffer from the country’s worst asthma effects, and the Cross Bronx Expressway contributes to the quality of the air we breathe.
 Funding for Sanitation services was slashed, and there are blocks that haven’t been swept in months.
 We live in the greenest borough, and yet our environment continues to be overlooked.

-We must invest in strategies that will cut our carbon emissions down to zero by 2030.
+We must invest in strategies that will cut our carbon emissions.
 That includes real investment in renewable energy sources, divesting from carbon creating energy, and enforcing and expanding the Climate Mobilization Act (CMA).
 From changes to our transit system to municipal control of our public utility, our climate resilience efforts must be persistent.

 Our plan for a Green Bronx: